knightsUCF/SpaceGame/log.md

 * can have a cool intro update, "The year was 1996, I was 9 nine years and completely fascinated by the new wave of 3D video games.
 One of these games was X-COM.
 I would watch my cousins play (talk about cousins collecting games) Create these blog post updates."

+* to handle the complexity first start with the basic game loop, along with the hangar, and no prototypes! just build the game as you go

+* so we would have our basic game loop, which would be flying around and getting loot in a rogue procedurally generated Space Invaders environment.
+After that is done we have the ability to go into our hangar and spin the plane around, which should be no problem at all.
+At this point we also want to have the menus designed, and the intro story, plus sound effects.

+* so that is the absolute basic core we need to start with.

+* once that is done we will need to work on some progression mechanisms, and loot drops, and upgrades

+* after that add a little more elements to the base, and also add base building, along some sort of grid, or perhaps no grid

+* just building our own hangar area will be cool

+* after that we will need the colonists, along with the animations, if they are already rigged then this should not be a problem, and we can already create the AI navmesh

+* so perhaps we can get the basic hangar and progression of the game going in 20 days

+* then in the next month work on the colony simulation

+* and the third month polish, and fill in holes

+* if we work smart we can get this done

 # 10 / 7 / 2019

 * we have the primitive asset pack so we can prototype the whole game out, without relying on art packs